jiaoshijie/nvim/README.md

 ## Requirements

 - nvim 0.8(nightly) or above
-- `sudo pcaman -S tree-sitter stylua`
+- `sudo pcaman -S tree-sitter`
+- `:sheckhealth` for more infomation.